US slams Taliban for women's NGO jobs ban in Afghanistan

 The NGO order came in a letter from Economy Minister Qari Din Mohammed Hanif.
 It said any organization found not complying with the order will have their operating license revoked in Afghanistan.
 It is the latest blow to female rights and freedoms since the Taliban seized power last year and follows sweeping restrictions on education, employment, clothing and travel.

+The flurry of edicts from the all-male and religiously driven Taliban government are reminiscent of their rule in the late 1990s, when they banned women from education and public spaces and outlawed music, television and many sports.

 The U.N.
-Secretary-General Antonio Guterres said he was deeply disturbed by reports of the ban.
+Secretary-General Antonio Guterres said he was deeply disturbed by reports of the NGO ban.

 “The United Nations and its partners, including national and international non-governmental organizations, are helping more than 28 million Afghans who depend on humanitarian aid to survive,” he said in a statement.